dave2k77/educate-stem-learn/ZaraKaviSai090123.md

 ## Sai: Machine Learning with Python and sci-kit learn library

 1. A simple linear regression model using python and sci-kit learn (use ChatGPT to assist where necessary)

+- An experimental drug was tested on individuals from ages 13 to 100 in a clinical trial.
+The trial had 2100 participants.
+Half were under 65 years old, and the other half were over 65 years old.
+Around 95% of the participants 65 or older experienced side-effects from the drug and 95% of those under 65 experienced no side-effects at all.

 2. Try the same problem with Pytorch?